Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 ## Question definition {#question-definition}

-Given an array of \\(n\\) integers, get the sum of all the elements.
+Given an array of \\(n\\) integers, the goal is to compute the sum of all elements within the array.

 ## Solutions {#solutions}

+The implementations for all kernel versions can be found at [2-reduce.cu on GitHub](https://github.com/Superjomn/cuda-from-scratch/blob/dev/2-reduce.cu).

 ### Naive version with atomicAdd {#naive-version-with-atomicadd}

-The most naive way is to make all the threads trigger atomicAdd on the output.
+The simplest approach involves utilizing each thread to perform an `atomicAdd` operation on the output variable.
+Here's how the kernel is defined:

 ```C++
 __global__ void reduce_naive_atomic(int* g_idata, int* g_odata, unsigned int n)